Indo-European migrations: South Caucasian/Iranian origins

-Indo-Uralic Urheimat
+Bomhard's hybrid North Caspian/Caucasian hypothesis

 Bomhard's alternative Caucasian substrate hypothesis proposes a "north-Caspian Indo-Uralic" Urheimat, involving an origin of PIE from the contact of two languages; a Eurasian steppe language from the north Caspian (related to Uralic) which acquired a substratal influence from a northwest Caucasian language.
 (Note: Allan R. Bomhard has elaborated upon Kortlandt's ideas.
 According to Allan R. Bomhard, "Proto-Indo-European is the result of the imposition of a Eurasiatic language – to use Greenberg's term – on a population speaking one or more primordial Northwest Caucasian languages."

 Anthony states that the validity of such deep relationships cannot be reliably demonstrated due to the time-depth involved, and also notes that the similarities may be explained by borrowings from PIE into Proto-Uralic.
 Yet, Anthony also notes that the North Caucasian communities "were southern participants in the steppe world".)
 According to Anthony (2019), a genetic relationship to Uralic is unlikely and cannot be reliably proven; similarities between Uralic and Indo-European would be explained by early borrowings and influence.

+Several proposals have also been made of east-Caspian influences, or an east-Caspian Indo-European or Indo-Uralic homeland.